hdaviladiaz/leave-backend/README.md

 To install the latest version of rails do

-        gem install rails
+        gem install rails -v 5.1.1

 ### PostgreSQL

-Install Postgres and create a Postgres user for the Rails app.
+Install Postgres, start the service and then create a Postgres user for the Rails app.

+        createuser -d -a -s postgres
         createuser -U postgres -s leave-backend